Types

 [get-name {:name "Alan" :role "CS"}]

-Both calls work because both maps have a :name key.
-The first also has :age and the second has :role, but get-name doesn't care about those.
-You get structural typing for maps without any special syntax or interface declarations.
+Both calls succeed because both maps carry a :name key.
+The first also has :age and the second has :role, and get-name is indifferent to either.
+This is structural typing for maps, with no special syntax and no interface to declare.

 Dimensional Types